 — Lois McMaster Bujold (The Curse of Chalion)

 "Even if a tamed wolf makes a good sheepdog, he will never understand how the sheep feel....You are most fortunate.
 For having been, as you thought, a coward, and helpless to fight - you know what that is like.
 You know what bitterness that feeling breeds - you know in your own heart what kind of evil it brings.
 And so you are most fit to fight it where it occurs."I couldn't come up with just one song for these two books.
 Instead I was reminded of a soundtrack that once I loved and now I can barely bear to hear.
-The We Were Soldiers soundtrack is filled with songs about the sacrifices made by soldiers and their loved ones.
+The We Were Soldiers

 — Elizabeth Moon (The Deed of Paksenarrion)

-Most striking is the powerful US Military Academy rendition of 'The Mansions of the Lord':
+Most striking is the powerful US Military Academy rendition of 'The Mansions of the Lord

 I don't know why I always end up reading stories about soldiers.
 They always rip my heart out and dash it to the ground.
 Yet I return time and time again to the beautiful humility that each of these stories shows the world.
 I love the portrayal they show of the power of moving forward.